ironmaster16/ironmaster16.github.io/index.md

 ## About

 This directory is maintained by a local Icelander who lives here year-round.
-Unlike commercial tourism sites, this site focuses on useful resources for visitors in Iceland.
+This site focuses on useful resources for visitors in Iceland.
 Just honest recommendations.

 All links are verified before being added and checked periodically for availability.